MicrosoftDocs/SupportArticles-docs/support/azure/general/secure-file-exchange-transfer-files.md

 ## Summary

-When you work with Microsoft Support, it is frequently necessary to transfer files to facilitate the troubleshooting process.
+When you work with Microsoft Support, it's frequently necessary to transfer files to help the troubleshooting process.
 We recognize that these files may contain sensitive data and must be handled securely.
-Therefore, the **Secure File Exchange** was built to enable the fast and secure transfer and storage of files.
+The **Secure File Exchange** was built to enable the fast and secure transfer and storage of files.

 The main features of Secure File Exchange are as follows: